oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-11.rst

    * - ``step11Queries``
      - Pointer to the collection of ``nBlocks`` numeric tables with :math:`4` columns and arbitrary number of rows containing clusters numeration queries that should be processed on each node.

-       Numeric tables in collection ordered by the identifiers of initial block of nodes.
+       Numeric tables in the collection are ordered by the identifiers of initial block of nodes.

        .. include:: distributed-steps/includes/default_result_data_collection.rst